Vacancies

 This is a term time only position.

-Case Workers make up the core team of Running Deer School and our Intervention Programme.
-Working alongside other Case Workers and our teachers you will work in small groups or 1:1 with our users delivering therapeutic activities and supporting them with their learning.
+Working alongside other Learning Facilitators and our teachers you will work in small groups or occasionally 1:1 with our users delivering therapeutic activities, and supporting them with their learning.

 The majority of your time will be outdoors in our woodland and surrounding areas working on projects and activities that will stimulate our users, enabling them to grow both emotionally and academically.